lukas-reineke/indent-blankline.nvim/README.md

 ### Scope

-Scope requires treesitter to be setup.
+Scope requires treesitter to be set up.

 ```lua
 require("ibl").setup()
 ```

 <img width="900" src="https://github.com/lukas-reineke/indent-blankline.nvim/assets/12900252/a9d2426f-56a4-44bd-8bb5-2a3c5f5ca384" alt="Screenshot" />

+The scope is _not_ the current indentation level!
+Instead, it is the indentation level where variables or functions are accessible, as in [Wikipedia Scope (Computer Science)](<https://en.wikipedia.org/wiki/Scope_(computer_science)>).
+This depends on the language you are writing.
+For more information, see `:help ibl.config.scope`.

 The start and end of scope uses underline, so to achieve the best result you might need to tweak the underline position.
 In Kitty terminal for example you